Reduced density matrix and internal dynamics for multicomponent regions: The massless case

-The tangent of the rotation angle increases linearly with the coordinate $x_1$ as it moves from $x_1^0$ to $b_1$.
-It does not diverge, meaning that the rotation of components never completes, there is no complete "teleportation" or swap between the components.
+The absolute value of the angle $\theta$ never reaches $\pi/2$, meaning that the rotation of components never completes, there is no complete "teleportation" or swap between the components.
+However, $\pi/2$ is approached as the intervals come close to each other.